-To prepare a vCenter server for scanning, do the following:
+To make sure a vCenter server meets the requirements for scanning, do the following:

 - Make sure that the machine is a vCenter Server Appliance (vCSA) and that TCP ports 135, 139 and 445 are closed on the vCenter server.Scanning a vCenter Server environment installed as software on a Windows computer is not supported.
 If Lansweeper determines a machine to be a Windows computer, if it finds TCP port 135 to be open, vCenter scanning is skipped.